-It's National Grandparents’ Day this Sunday and we’re in a reflective mood about how our parents’ parents teach us so many valuable life lessons.
+It's National Grandparents’ Day this Sunday, so we’re in a reflective mood about how our parents’ parents teach us so many valuable life lessons.

 It’s been almost a year since my nan died and I think of her often.
 A remarkable woman and a wonderful role model, she taught me so many valuable life lessons that I took with me from childhood to adulthood.
 She was such an important figure in my sister’s and my life as we were growing up – so much so, that I went on to name my daughter after her.
 So, with National Grandparents Day happening this Sunday (22 November 2020), I wanted to give a shoutout to all the wonderful grandparents out there – past and present, in person and in spirit – and show just how important they are.

 On a deeper level, she taught me how to stand up for myself and for what I believed in, to not to let anyone take me for a fool and to always be loyal to loved ones.
 She showed me that sometimes we all have to do things we don’t want to, because sometimes those very things are important to the people we hold dear.
 She showed me the good qualities of being able to let loose, be silly and being able to laugh at myself – something I have carried with me all through my life and now show my own children.
-And she taught me that, often, when you’re stuck in an endless loop of deliberation, that the mantra “If in doubt, leave it out” usually rings true.
+And she taught me that, often, when you’re stuck in an endless loop of deliberation, the mantra “If in doubt, leave it out” usually rings true.

 The greatness of grandparents